simonsolnes/website-old2/README.md

 but it enables the TCP read buffer to be of any length, which in turn enables the HTTP request to have a size larger than the disk size, given that some data can be dropped, or reduced, during fulfillment.

+Do I utilize this mechanism?
+No. But I sleep well at night knowing that my parser won't choke on a request that is larger than a pre-set buffer length.